-Alcohol is known to reduce blood flow to the penis, which can lead to erectile dysfunction (ED).
-This is due to alcohol’s effect on the cardiovascular system, particularly its ability to decrease the amount of blood that is delivered to the penis.
+Alcohol has a known tendency to reduce blood flow to the penis, which can result in erectile dysfunction (ED).
+This is brought on by alcohol’s effects on the cardiovascular system, particularly its ability to decrease blood flow to the penis.

-Alcohol is a diuretic, meaning it causes the body to lose water faster than it is taken in.
-When the body is dehydrated, it cannot properly function.
-This can lead to a variety of health problems, including erectile dysfunction.
+Alcohol causes the body to lose water more quickly than it takes in because it is a diuretic.
+When the body is dehydrated, it cannot operate properly.
+This could lead to a variety of health problems, including erectile dysfunction.

-Dehydration caused by alcohol consumption can cause the blood vessels to constrict, reducing blood flow to the penis and making it difficult for a man to get and maintain an erection.
+Alcohol use can encourage dehydration, which can cause blood vessels to constrict, reducing blood flow to the penis and making it more difficult for a man to get and maintain an erection.